 It finally became Plaza de la Catedral after the old Iglesia de la Compañía de Jesús was consecrated as a cathedral.

-In addition to the cathedral, which gives the square its distinct appearance.
-The other three sides consist of the façades of 18th-century aristocratic baroque mansions.
+In addition to the cathedral, the other three sides consist of the façades of 18th-century aristocratic baroque mansions.

 Also read: Havana nightlife district by district!

-In Plaza Vieja, you can sit down with a mojito, a coffee, or even lunch in one of the cafes or restaurants in the plaza.
+In Plaza Vieja, you can sit down with a mojito, or lunch in one of the cafes or restaurants in the plaza.

 Enjoy people-watching from the shade, and the music of troubadours or small bands that most likely are entertaining all the passers-by.